spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-service-point-availability-subdomain-walkthrough.md

 ## Extension point for calculating the availability of a product offer at a service point

-The plugin is used to calculate product offer availability at the service point based on specific needs: `\Spryker\Client\ProductOfferServicePointAvailabilityCalculatorStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityCalculatorStrategyPluginInterface`
+The plugin is used to calculate product offer availability at the service point based on specific needs: `\Spryker\Client\ProductOfferServicePointAvailabilityCalculatorStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityCalculatorStrategyPluginInterface`.

 The following example plugin calculates product offer availabilities per service point for each item in the request based on the provided conditions:
-`\Spryker\Client\ClickAndCollectExample\Plugin\ExampleClickAndCollectProductOfferServicePointAvailabilityCalculatorStrategyPlugin`
+`\Spryker\Client\ClickAndCollectExample\Plugin\ExampleClickAndCollectProductOfferServicePointAvailabilityCalculatorStrategyPlugin`.

 ## Extension point for filtering data about the availability of a product offer at a service point

 Provides the ability to filter product offer service point availability collection by a provided criteria.
-The plugin gets executed after a list of `ProductOfferServicePointAvailabilityResponseItemTransfer` is created: `\Spryker\Client\ProductOfferServicePointAvailabilityStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityFilterPluginInterface`
+The plugin gets executed after a list of `ProductOfferServicePointAvailabilityResponseItemTransfer` is created: `\Spryker\Client\ProductOfferServicePointAvailabilityStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityFilterPluginInterface`.

-The following example plugin filters product offer availability data at the service point by shipment type if it exists in the criteria of the availability request: `\Spryker\Client\ProductOfferShipmentTypeAvailabilityStorage\Plugin\ProductOfferServicePointAvailabilityStorage\ShipmentTypeProductOfferServicePointAvailabilityFilterPlugin`
+The following example plugin filters product offer availability data at the service point by shipment type if it exists in the criteria of the availability request: `\Spryker\Client\ProductOfferShipmentTypeAvailabilityStorage\Plugin\ProductOfferServicePointAvailabilityStorage\ShipmentTypeProductOfferServicePointAvailabilityFilterPlugin`.